Together, we can save lives.

 Use the links below to look up your state senator and state representative:

-Join our mailing list to receive updates and resources to advocate for wider naloxone distribution and safe syringe service programs in Michigan.
+Join our mailing list to receive updates and resources to advocate for safe SSPs and continued support of wider naloxone distribution in Michigan.

 Community leaders around the state are advocating for policy reforms to increase access to evidence-based harm reduction strategies.
 Here are some resources you can use to help advocate for safe SSPs and continued support of wider naloxone distribution in Michigan.